mdsufz/StandEnA/README.md

 # Downloading protein sequences based on a list of KO numbers
 download_kos -o manual_download_fasta/ -k kos.txt > log_kos.txt 2> err_kos.txt
 ```
-Note that if the same list of proteins are using both EC and KO numbers, the files initially downloaded files will be overwritten because the file naming convention for this step uses the KO numbers for both methods.
-It is suggested to save the files to a new directory (e.g., manual_download_fasta_new/) to avoid this.
+Note that if the same list of proteins are using both EC and KO numbers, the initially downloaded files will be overwritten because the file naming convention for this step uses the KO identifiers for both methods.
+It is very important to save the files to a new directory (e.g., manual_download_fasta_new/) to avoid the loss of the Edirect downloaded proteins from [step 1.4](#step-14-using-a-custom-perl-script-to-download-proteins-from-ncbi-edirect-api).

 ##### Step 1.5.2 Manually downloading proteins from other sources

 Also, we demonstrate the user-customizability and flexibility of the custom database creation of StandEnA by manually downloading a couple of protein sequence files from various different databases.
-This step is important when the automated retrieval in the previous steps do not work for some of the desired proteins or there are other specific databases that you want to use to retrieve protein sequences.
+This step is important when the automated retrieval in the previous steps do not work for some of the desired proteins or there are other specific databases that you want to use to retrieve some protein sequences.

 Manually search for proteins in various databases (eg.: Uniprot, NCBI and KEGG) and save them into FASTA files.
 Note that protein sequences are found within .faa extension files and this file type is recommended for this step.
 However, in some cases, databases may only provde the option of downloading protein sequence files in the generic .fasta or .fa format.
-In this case, make sure that the contents of these files are protein sequences rather nucleic acid sequences.
+In this case, make sure that the contents of these files are protein sequences rather than nucleic acid sequences.
 For more information on different FASTA formats and file extensions visit [this page](https://en.wikipedia.org/wiki/FASTA_format).

 ```bash
 # Example